 “One of the best things you can do if you suspect your child is struggling is to know the different signs of depression.
 Paired with open listening, knowing the symptoms will help you determine if, or when, it’s time to seek help,” says Kathleen Hill, LPC, licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 “You know your child best—trust your instincts and find confidence in knowing what signs to look for.”

 Our emotional wellness is just as important as our physical health, but our emotional wellness doesn’t always get the attention it deserves.
 The National Institute of Mental Health estimates it can take between 8 and 10 years of symptoms before a child is diagnosed or treated for mental health concerns.
 That means children may be suffering for nearly a decade before getting the help they need!

 Depression is treatable—and can even be curable—but it’s not going to get better if you don’t take action.

 When you are ready to seek help, know it may be challenging at times.
 Try to be patient with the process.
-“Think of it this way—if your child broke his arm, you’d take him to the doctor and probably follow up with physical therapy.
-The physical therapist would teach you and him strategies for treating the injury at home to make a full recovery.
+“Think of it this way—if your child broke her arm, you’d take her to the doctor and probably follow up with physical therapy.
+The physical therapist would teach you and her strategies for treating the injury at home to make a full recovery.
 This is what working with a mental health professional does for the mind,” says Hill.